boanjo/homeautomation/README.md

 homeautomation
 ==============

-Home Automation for devices and sensors (tellstick) with web server interface
+Home Automation for devices and sensors (using the txrx project) with web server interface